• Skip to primary navigation

 This activity and more salt science experiments can be found in a salt science activity sheet made as part of a collaboration with the Primary Science Teaching Trust.

-salt crystals made by evaporation
+salt crystals on a white plate made by evaporation

 You’ll need